riccardopeiretti/portfolio/cycling-related-projects/README.md

   - *Time prediction model* (R² ≈ 0.90) accurately estimated stage completion times.
   - *Position prediction model* (R² ≈ 0.26) partially predicted rankings, highlighting the complexity of rider-specific outcomes.

   The thesis identified major challenges (data quality, tactics, injuries, weather) and proposed improvements through richer feature integration.
+The English version of the abstract is available [ here ](Predictive_Model_for_Cycling_abstract.pdf).

 ### [ Product Development for Safety in Cycling ](Product_Development_for_Safety_in_Cycling.pdf)
 - **Objective:** Design and prototype an innovative smart helmet (E-Helmet) and companion mobile app to enhance cyclists’ road safety.